-2. Selection of Directors

-The Board is responsible for nominating directors to fill vacancies and newly created directorships.
+2. Selection of Directors The Board is responsible for nominating directors to fill vacancies and newly created directorships.
 In nominating a director or slate of directors, the Board's objective, with the recommendation of the Nominating and Corporate Governance Committee, is to select individuals with backgrounds, skills, perspectives, and experience such that they can properly represent the stockholders and oversee management in operating the Company's business.
-When evaluating the recommendations of the Nominating and Corporate Governance Committee, the Board shall consider whether individual directors possess diversity of background including age, race, gender and ethnicity, geographic location, and meaningful experience, independence, leadership, integrity, accountability, informed judgment, financial literacy, mature confidence, interpersonal skills and high-performance standards.
+When evaluating the recommendations of the Nominating and Corporate Governance Committee, the Board shall consider whether individual directors possess diversity of background and meaningful experience, independence, leadership, integrity, accountability, informed judgment, financial literacy, mature confidence, interpersonal skills and high-performance standards.